astropy/astropy/CONTRIBUTING.md

 Other Tips
 ----------

-- When contributing trivial documentation fixes (i.e. fixes to typos, spelling, grammar) that do not contain any special markup and are not associated with code changes, include the string ``[ci skip]`` in your commit message.
-For example:
+- To prevent the automated tests from running you can add ``[ci skip]`` to your commit message.
+This is useful if your PR is a work in progress and you are not yet ready for the tests to run.
+For

-      $ git commit -m "Fixed typo [ci skip]"
+  example:

-  This will prevent automated tests for running against your change, freeing up resources for testing non-trivial changes.
+      $ git commit -m "WIP widget [ci skip]"

   - If you already made the commit without including this string, you can edit your existing commit message by running: